BinaryAnalysisPlatform/bap-toolkit-manager/README.md

 An html report displays incidents from the (spoiler!) incidents file.
 The default name `results.html` can be overriden with `bap-toolkit --output=myresults.html`
+There is no strict requirements to the minimum set of observations in the incidents file, but in order to get a more meaningful report better to have at least the next:
+- fork
+- switch
+- pc-changed
+- call
+- call-return
+- incident
+- incident-location

 ### Basic options and examples